This article was updated in February 2023 to reflect changing conditions, prices and trends.

 In April of 2021, Chinese distillers made 604 million litres of spirits, down 2.4% from last year, potentially because of a trend away from the low-end baijiu market.

-Chinese manufacturer Kweichow Moutai, the company which surpassed industry giant Diageo as the world’s most valuable liquor firm in recent years, is expected to make US$17.6 billion in revenue this year.
+Chinese manufacturer Kweichow Moutai, the company which surpassed industry giant Diageo as the world’s most valuable liquor firm in recent years, was expected to make US$17.6 billion in revenue in 2021.

 96% of market share

 The most popular spirit in China by far, baijiu – a clear fiery liquor made popular by Chairman Mao in the 70s – made up 96% of sales in China in 2019.
-In comparison, brandy and whiskey make up just 4% of the market combined.
+In comparison, brandy and whisky made up just 4% of the market combined.

 In 2020, revenues for the spirits market amounted to US$133.8 billion in China.
 By 2025, they are forecasted to reach US$167.2 billion.